retainful/site/content/docs/shopify/introduction.md

 Make your customers feel special by sending <highlight>automated next order coupons</highlight> within the order notification emails.
 Invite users to come back and purchase more.

 - **Drag and Drop Visual Email Builder**
 Create well-crafted emails on-the-fly with the drag and drop email builder.
-Time saver,  ain't it?
+Time saver,  isn't it?

--**Customise store emails**
+- **Customise store emails**
 One common issue that you might face with emails is the responsiveness of the email across all mail clients and all type of devices.
 Make sure that you send <highlight>responsive, neatly-aligned customer emails</highlight> using the templates that Retainful offers.
 Add some magic to the default store emails with the in-built store email templates.

--**Priority support**
+- **Priority support**
 We have got your back.
 Receive a world-class priority support from our customer success team.

-### What's next
+### Summary

-Get connected to Retainful within minutes by clicking <link-text url="https://www.retainful.com/docs/shopify/installation" target="_blank" rel="noopener">here</link-text>
+So, with Retainful, you could:
+1. <link-text url="https://www.retainful.com/docs/shopify/setting-up-an-abandoned-cart-email-sequence" target="_blank" rel="noopener">Set up abandoned cart recovery emails</link-text>
+2. Monitor reports of Abandoned and live carts
+3. Set up next order coupons
+4. Stylize your Shopify store emails